 Also, by negative thoughts and self-talk, you actually attract abusers and those who will give out the things they have done for you (i.e., their help).
 Stings, insults and violence lead to further depression.

 I have written about ancestral karma above.
 However, it also happens that you have the karma of orphancy and/or loneliness.
 As there are no other people who would stimulate you to take action, it is easy to stay in bed all day because no one will tell you to get up.

 Being alone causes your self-talk and thinking to become more negative because again - no one will react to your attitude.
 It is also easier to commit suicide then.
 The feeling of loneliness caused by things such as becoming cut off from your family and friends can increase your risk of depression

 How Does Depression Manifest?

-Depression goes through many stages: from lower mood, complaining about your life, anger because others do not understand you to the extreme reluctance of taking any action, e.g. constant lying in bed.
+Depression goes through many stages: from lower mood, complaining about your life, anger because others do not understand you to the extreme reluctance to take any action, e.g. constant lying in bed.

 Depression and Bereavement

 Some doctors assume that depression undergoes the same stages as a grievance.
 They distinguish five stages of depression following the same five-stage sequence as Kübler-Ross’ stages of grief: